alexcumplido/alexcumplido/README.md

         </a>
         </p>
         <p>
-        <strong>HTML5, Sass, TypeScript, React, ESlint, Prettier</strong> - A modern tool that let developers to check and visualize statistics about their favorite GitHub repositories
+        <strong>HTML5, Sass, TypeScript, React, ESlint, Prettier</strong> - A modern tool that lets developers to check and visualize statistics about their favorite GitHub repositories
         and get insights from them.
         </p>
     </td>